Aripiprazole side effects and warning (marketed at Abilify) zhion@zhion.com November 17, 2005

 However, this list is not complete.

-Abilify and other antipsychotic medications can cause serious problems such
+Abilify and other antipsychotic medications can cause serious problems such as:

 A life-threatening nervous system problem called neuroleptic malignant

 syndrome (NMS).
-NMS can cause a high fever, stiff muscles, sweating, a fast
+NMS can cause a high fever, stiff muscles, sweating, a fast or

-professional right away if you experience these symptoms.
+right away if you experience these symptoms.

 A movement problem called tardive dyskinesia (TD).
 Call your healthcare

-professional right away if you get muscle movements that cannot be
+professional right away if you get muscle movements that cannot be stopped.

 High blood sugar and diabetes.
 Patients with diabetes or who have a higher